Entanglement-assisted quantum feedback control: Configuration of the entanglement-assisted feedback control

-(iv) The system's output field after subjected to the optical loss again meets the other portion of the entangled input field, at the second beam splitter (BS2) with reflectivity $\beta_2^2$.
-Then the final output fields are measured by two Homodyne detectors with phase $\theta_1$ and $\theta_2$, which generate two output signals $y_1$ and $y_2$.
-Note that, if $\beta_2=0$ or $\beta_2^2=1$, the two optical fields are not combined at BS2 and are measured independently; this type of measurement is called the local measurement.
-In the other case $0<\beta_2^2<1$, it is called the global measurement.
+{\bf (iv)} The system's output field after being subjected to the optical loss meets the other portion of the entangled input field, at the second beam splitter (BS2) with reflectivity $\beta_2^2$; again for simplicity we assume $0\leq \beta_2 \leq 1$.
+Then the final output fields are measured by two Homodyne detectors with phase $\phi_1$ and $\phi_2$, which generate two output signals $y_1$ and $y_2$.
+Note that, if $\beta_2=0$ or $\beta_2=1$, the two optical fields are not combined at BS2 and are measured independently; this type of measurement is called the local measurement.
+The other case with $0<\beta_2<1$ is called the global measurement.

 The overall system dynamics realizing the above setup is given as follows.
-First we use the fact that, for a general open linear system interacting with a single optical field, the system-field coupling is represented by an operator of the form $\hat L=c^\top\hat x$ with $c$ the $2n$-dimensional complex vector, and this determines the $B$ matrix as follows (see e.g. \cite{Yamamoto2014}).
+First we use the fact that, for a general open linear system interacting with a single probe field, the system-field coupling is represented by an operator (the so-called Lindblad operator) of the form $\hat L=c^\top\hat x$ with $c$ the $2n$-dimensional complex column vector, and this determines the $B$ matrix in Eq.~\eqref{dynamics} as follows (see e.g., \cite{WisemanBook,KurtBook,Yamamoto2014}).
 That is, by defining the $2\times 2n$ real matrix

 we can specify the $B$ matrix in the following form: